CT-Data-Collaborative/ctdata-sots-search/README.md

 `docker-compose up -d db`

-Then use the [ctdata-sots-cli](https://github.com/CT-Data-Collaborative/ctdata-sots-cli) to build the database tables and populate with the clean dataset
+Then use the [ctdata-sots-cli](https://github.com/CT-Data-Collaborative/ctdata-sots-cli) to build the database tables and populate with the updated data.

-Build and relaunch the application.
+Once the data load is complete, build and relaunch the entire application stack:

+`docker-compose build`

+followed by

-`docker-compose build` followed by `docker-compose up -d`
+`docker-compose up -d`

 Finally, deactivate the docker-machine: